Riau-Lingga Sultanate: Sultan Mahmud IV and the crisis of 1857

 During the reign of Mahmud IV, increasing tensions developed with Dutch administrators.
-The Sultan felt that his kingdom was being heavily manipulated by the Dutch and the Yang Dipertuan Muda, and wanted to throw off their yoke.
+The Sultan felt that his kingdom was being heavily manipulated by the Dutch and the Yang di-Pertuan Muda, and wanted to throw off their yoke.
 He frequently traveled to Singapore, Terengganu and Pahang to gain recognition for his rule by the British, and support from his circle of kin in other Malay Royal Houses against the viceregal house of Riau, who came from Bugis stock.
 He also asserted his claim to be the rightful heir of the preceding Johor-Riau throne, rather than Hussein Shah of Johor.
 The sultan's actions were met with suspicion by the British, who warned the Dutch that as their vassal, he was in breach of the Anglo-Dutch Treaty of 1824.
 Angered and embarrassed by the Sultan, the Dutch then prohibited him from travelling without their consent.
 He ignored this prohibition.

-The crisis reached its peak in 1857 when, following the death of the Yang Dipertuan Muda, the Sultan delayed in naming his successor.
-This was due to the fact that the Sultan do not approve of any of the candidates offered by the Yang Dipertuan Muda's family.
-The Sultan then tried to name a candidate from Singapore and claimed that the revenues gained by the Yang Dipertuan Muda ought to be paid to him.
+The crisis reached its peak in 1857 when, following the death of the Yang di-Pertuan, the Sultan delayed in naming his successor.
+This was due to the fact that the Sultan do not approve of any of the candidates offered by the Yang di-Pertuan's family.
+The Sultan then tried to name a candidate from Singapore and claimed that the revenues gained by the Yang di-Pertuan ought to be paid to him.
 The final blow came when he decided to sail to Singapore without naming a viceroy, despite the Dutch travel prohibition.
 The Dutch therefore deposed him on 7 October 1857 while he was in Singapore.
 He then remained in Singapore and sought mediation with the Dutch, but the British decided not to interfere in the issue.

 Sultan Badrul Alam Syah II

-In Riau, the Dutch and Yang Dipertuan Muda then enthroned Mahmud IV's uncle, Sultan Badrul Alam Syah II as the fourth Sultan of Riau (1857–1883).
-He was assisted by Yang Dipertuan Muda IX Raja Haji Abdullah (1857–1858).
+In Riau, the Dutch and Yang di-Pertuan then enthroned Mahmud IV's uncle, Sultan Badrul Alam Syah II as the fourth Sultan of Riau (1857–1883).
+He was assisted by Yang di-Pertuan IX Raja Haji Abdullah (1857–1858).
 During his reign, Daik found unprecedented prosperity.
 The Sultan improved the local economy by encouraging rice cultivation and opium preparation.
 He also possessed a small armada to promote trade relations.
 He introduced sago from the Moluccas to the local people, which he believed was a better crop than rice as a staple food, as rice can be only harvested once yearly.
 Daik then become a regional trade centre attracting traders from China, Celebes, Borneo, the Malay Peninsula, Sumatra, Pagaruyung, Java, Siak and Pahang.

 This caused the Dutch concern, as they feared that the sultanate might gather enough supplies and forces to defeat them.
 Due to this fear, the Dutch appointed an assistant resident to be stationed in Tanjung Buton, a port close to Mepar Island, 6 kilometres from the Riau administrative centre.